guanhuashu/Septicemia_Predictions/README.md

-# Septicemia Predictions Using MIMIC_III Datasets and Deep Learning Language Models
+# Septicemia Predictions Using MIMIC-III Datasets and Deep Learning Language Models
 ## Introduction
 Electronic Health Records (EHR) provide a rich source of data that can be leveraged to draw actionable insights that benefit doctors, clinicians and patients.
 However, understanding EHR data has been a challenging task in natural language processing (NLP) due to the nature of unstructured data types and complex sources.
 Additionally, high quality clinical phenotyping from EHR data typically requires time-intensive expert review.
 In this project, we propose to implement an semi-supervised NLP model with the objectives of better understanding EHR data and deriving insights that can improve health outcomes without the need of a domain expert. clinically significant, like subtypes stratified on survival time or length of stay in the hospital.
 Generally,